gen2brain/cbconvert/README.md

 [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format is very good choice for black&white pages.
 Archive size can be smaller 2-3x and file will be readable by comic readers.

+Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory with width 512:

+    cbconvert thumbnail --width 512 --outdir ~/.thumbnails/normal /media/comics/GrooTheWanderer/

-Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory, Lanczos algorithm is used for resizing:
+Extract covers to ~/covers dir for all supported files found in directory, Lanczos algorithm is used for resizing:

-    cbconvert --filter=7 --outdir ~/.thumbnails/normal --thumbnail /media/comics/GrooTheWanderer/
+    cbconvert cover --outdir ~/covers --filter=7 /media/comics/GrooTheWanderer/

 Compile
 -------